 - A change in water pressure

-If invasive tree roots are causing damage to foundation, you’ll notice:
+If invasive tree roots are causing damage to the foundation, you’ll notice:

 - Cracks in the foundational flooring